Ph.D. in Spanish with Graduate Certificate in Digital Humanities, University of Virginia (expected 2021)

 “Lessons from Valladolid: On Being Decent in an Indecent Age.”
 Mere Orthodoxy, June 11, 2018.

 “Catholic priests don’t wear suits to Mass.
 So why so many tuxedos at the Met Gala?”
-America Magazine, May 11, 2018.
+America: The Jesuit Review of Faith and Culture, May 11, 2018.

 “A Name Which No One Knows.”
 In Christ's Body, Christ's Wounds.
 Ed.
 Eve Tushnet.
 Eugene, OR: Cascade Books, 2018.